Maclaren/c-test/README.md

-# c-test
-just a test
+This is a just a test, my first repository.